Need Synology bidirectional folder sync

 Step 1.
 Launch AOMEI Backupper.
 Click Sync on the left panel and select Two-Way Sync.

 Step 2.
-Click Add Folder > Share/NAS > Add Network Location to add the Synology NAS path.
-In the Add Network Location window, type the IP address of Synology NAS and click OK.
+Click Add Folder > Share/NAS > Add Share or NAS Devices to add the Synology NAS path.
+In the Add Share or NAS Devices window, type the IP address of Synology NAS and click OK.
 Type username and password if needed.

 Step 3.
 After Synology NAS has been added, all the folders under it will be listed.
 Choose the folder you want to sync and click OK.

 ✎ Tips: You can only choose one source folder when creating a two-way sync task.
-If you want to set multiple folders to do two-way sync, then create different sync tasks for them.
+If you want to set multiple folders to do two-way sync, then create different sync tasks for them and choose different destination folders.

 Step 4.
 Expand the drop-down menu of the second bar and choose Select a cloud drive.